-Let static electricity activities for kids electrify your science instruction!
+Teach static electricity activities and electrify your science instruction!
 First, students explore with eight balloon-based activities.
 Then they conduct a full-blown experiment using a fair test.

-“Hey,” said Ms. Sneed, “look at that set of static electricity activities.”
+“Hey,” she said, “look at that set of static electricity activities.”
 She pointed to a cover with a green balloon.
 “Click on it and let’s see what it’s all about.”

 “Hmm,” said Mr. Frank.
 “It definitely fits the way we like to teach.
 Plenty hands-on activities.
-Lots of inquiry and making generalizations.
+Lots of inquiry.
 And I love the way it incorporates a fair test at the end.”

 The following week, Ms. Sneed carried a dollar store bag into her classroom.
 In it, materials for the static electricity activities could be found: balloons, string, ping pong balls, salt, pepper, bubbles, and an empty Diet Coke can.